Start Here: Find What You Need Fast

 Think of it like this: instead of getting separate visas for France, Italy, Spain, and every other European country you want to visit, you just get ONE visa that works in 29 countries.
 Pretty neat, right?

 You can stay for up to 90 days (that's 3 months) and travel freely between these countries - no border checks, no extra paperwork.
-It's basically like having an all-access pass to Europe.
+This is similar to having an all-access pass to Europe.
+If you're unsure how this works in practice, read our 90/180 day rule guide and single vs multiple entry visa explanation.

 The 29 Schengen Countries